jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/03- Defining Functions.md

 "boldly going where no man has gone before"
 ```

+---

+> **Captain's Log: Loading Elixir Files**

+> It took much experimentation, but we have finally discovered how to load code into the ship's interpreter.

+> Our error was that we were in the wrong folder- the computer didn't know how to find `basic_elixir.ex`.
+Our solution: be in the same folder as the file when we start the Elixir interpreter.

+> Our scientists have reported that we may be able to access the file from a different folder by specifying the path but, truth be told, I prefer the simple way

+---

 We load the file into the Interpreter with the command `import_file`.
 We can ignore the output for now- only notice that we see both `LearningElixir` and `hello` in various forms.

 Then we call our function with `LearningElixir.hello` and get back the expected string.